How to Make a Mangonada at Home

 Instructions

-- Place the tajin in a small dish, rim the glass with lime then dip into the tajin.
+- Place the chamoy sauce and Tajin in a small dishes, rim the glass into the chamoy sauce then into the Tajin powder.
 Next pour some chamoy sauce near the top and swirl it around to coat around the glass and down to the bottom.
 If you want you can add a little bit of the extra chopped mango to the bottom of the glass.

-- Place the mango pieces in the blender along with the ice cubes, water, lime juice.
+- Place the mango pieces in the blender along with the ice cubes, nectar or water, and lime juice.
 Blend until the ice and mango are completely broken down and you have a slushy consistency.

 Video